wp-plugins/app-store-assistant/readme.txt

 		* TV Episodes or Seasons
 		* Music Videos
 * Arrange the order of App elements via drag and drop
+* You can now display individual item elements via new shortcode
 * Multi-country support
 * I18n aka Localization is supported via POT file
 * Earn Money with Affiliate Programs